 The Sony X85J is a good TV for playing video games, and it's expected to get even better with a future update.
-It has low input lag, a great response time, and great peak brightness in SDR, and it's future-proof, with two HDMI 2.1 ports, although it can't display 4k @ 120Hz signals properly.
-Sony has released an update for this TV that adds new gaming features, including variable refresh rate support, but we haven't tested it yet.
+It has low input lag, a great response time, and great peak brightness in SDR, and it's future-proof, with two HDMI 2.1 ports, and although it displays 4k @ 120Hz signals properly for playing games, text looks blurry with it.
+It also has VRR support to reduce screen tearing after a firmware update, but it doesn't support FreeSync.

 Although it lacks a local dimming feature, the Sony X85J is great for watching movies in HDR.
 It has fantastic contrast and excellent black uniformity, resulting in deep, uniform blacks in a dark room.
 It also has decent peak brightness in HDR, so small highlights stand out a bit, but they're not as bright as the director intended.
 Finally, it has a great HDR color gamut, meaning it can display a wide range of colors with the latest HDR content.

 The Sony X85J is good for gaming in HDR.
 It has outstanding contrast and excellent black uniformity, so blacks look black in a dark room.
 It delivers a great gaming experience, with low input lag and a great response time, for a responsive gaming experience with little blur.
-Unfortunately, although it has two HDMI 2.1 ports for gaming on the new consoles or a recent PC graphics card, it can't display 4k @ 120Hz signals properly.
+Also, it has HDMI 2.1 bandwidth on two ports for 4k @ 120Hz games, and it supports VRR, but it doesn't have FreeSync support.

-The Sony X85J is a good TV for use as a PC monitor.
+The Sony X85J is a great TV for use as a PC monitor.
 It has low input lag, so the cursor feels responsive and lag-free, and the fast response time results in relatively clear motion.
 It has great peak brightness in SDR, so glare isn't an issue in most rooms.
-It can display chroma 4:4:4 properly, which is important for clear text, but the BGR subpixel layout can still cause some text clarity issues in certain apps.
+It can display chroma 4:4:4 properly, which is important for clear text, but it doesn't display text properly with 4k @ 120Hz signals.
 Unfortunately, the image degrades at an angle, which can be an issue if you're too close.

 The Sony X85J has a nice but simple design.
 It doesn't look as premium as the Sony X90J, and it's mainly plastic, but it looks nice in most decors.
 The inputs face to the side, which is nice, especially if you wall-mount it.